StephenThink/superthink/content/collections/case_studies/merlin-entertainments-the-blackpool-tower-dungeons.md

     attrs:
       values:
         type: the_problem
-        intro: 'From tram stops to pillar posters and billboards, it’s immensely rewarding to see our work on display in our local area.
-Our campaign for the Blackpool Tower Dungeons, which also included screen-based visuals, was designed to appeal to families seeking a fun and scary experience.'
+        intro: |-
+          Scary.
+Fun.
+Not 2 things you normally put in the same sentence.
+But that's exactly what our friends at Merlin Entertainments needed from us.
+Their launch of the new Blackpool Tower Dungeons was a big deal.
+And so they wanted to make a big noise about it.

+          We created an integrated concept called "survive the fun" that ran across multiple media.
+From bus-shells to leaflets, from websites to landing pages, we covered it all.
+A campaign designed to appeal to families who want a fun and scary experience?
+Job done.
         image: work/experience/merlin-entertainments-the-blackpool-tower-dungeons/Merlin-2-Experience-Large-927x522-2.jpg
         video_choice: Image
-  -
-    type: set
-    attrs:
-      enabled: false
-      values:
-        type: gallery
-  -
-    type: set
-    attrs:
-      values:
-        type: the_work
-        intro: 'Advertising all-new attractions and shows for 2019, our outcomes were some of the first to be produced as part of our newfound relationship with Merlin Entertainments.
-Here’s hoping that we continue scaring audiences for many years to come...'
+        custom_header: ' '
   -
     type: set
     attrs: